 The following features are either unique to TOSHIBA computers or are advanced features which make the computer more convenient to use.

 Access each function using the following procedures.

-1 To access the Power Options, click Control Panel -> System and Security -> Power Options under Windows System group in the Apps view.
+\1 To access the Power Options, click Control Panel -> System and Security -> Power Options under Windows System group in All apps.